Lower Open Anticipated For Thai Stock Market

 Top-Rankings

-Der heimische Aktienmarkt und der deutsche Leitindex präsentierten sich am Mittwoch mit Abschlägen.
-Die US-Börsen verbuchten Verluste.
-Die Börsen in Fernost schlossen den dritten Handelstag mit Gewinnen ab.
+Der heimische und der deutsche Leitindex bewegten sich im Minus.
+Die US-Börsen zeigten sich mit einer schwächeren Tendenz.
+Die Börsen in Fernost gingen am Donnerstag mit Verlusten in den Feierabend.